-LMC Training is a multidisciplinary company that has a specific focus of enhancing the global seafood industry.
+LMC Training is a multidisciplinary company that has a specific focus on enhancing the global seafood industry.
 Operating out of the beautiful Sunshine Coast region in Australia, this allows easy access for travel throughout the continent while also at the doorstep of the global powerhouse of seafood – Asia.

 What is a Registered Training Organisation?
 LMC Training is a private Australian Registered Training Organisation (RTO).
 All RTOs either public or private are registered by the Australian Skills Quality Authority (ASQA).
 The vocational training system in Australia is highly regulated and only entities that have gone through the lengthy registration and ongoing quality assurance processes can deliver and assess under the Australian Qualifications Framework (AQF).
 As registration allows them to deliver nationally accredited training and assessment in vocational areas that the RTO is registered to deliver.
-ASQA recognises RTOs as providers of quality-assured and nationally recognised trainings and qualifications.
-To view LMC trainings scope of registration please click here.
+ASQA recognises RTOs as providers of quality-assured and nationally recognised training and qualifications.
+To view LMC training scope of registration please click here.

 Only RTOs can: